Maismaus/Maismaus.github.io/content/blog/studioprobenchmark.md

 2. Download the [.mpk package](https://drive.google.com/file/d/1ffvXpCzLOEr0vDa3L2NhqRPprHSNS6DU/view?usp=drive_link).
 3. Extract the package and open the .mpr file in Mendix 10.20.
 4. Make sure there is no other Mendix app or resource heavy software running.
+5. Make sure your hardware is running in high performance mode.
+6. If you are using a laptop, make sure it is charging.

 ## Running the benchmarks
 1. Run the project locally: